MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Using-Device-based-Conditional-Access-on-Premises.md

 ### Infrastructure pre-requisites

 1. An Azure AD subscription with Azure AD Premium (to enable device write back for on premises conditional access - a free trial is fine)
-2. Intune subscription (only required for MDM integration for device compliance scenarios â€“ a free trial is fine)
+2. Intune subscription (only required for MDM integration for device compliance scenarios â€" a free trial is fine)
 3. Azure AD Connect (November 2015 QFE or later)
 4. Windows Server 2016 build 10586 or newer for AD FS
 5. Windows Server 2016 Active Directory schema (schema level 85 or higher) (required for msDS-IsCompliant attribute for device compliance scenarios)